Hampton & King

 Back to the target analogy.
 Once you’ve let that arrow fly, there are no “do-overs”.
 Likewise, you can’t correct a marginal cord insertion.

 That being said, you don’t necessarily need any “treatment” for a marginal cord.
 What a relief, right?
 However, it’s still enough to trigger a yellow “proceed with caution” light.
-Your doctor should schedule more frequent ultrasounds to check on the placenta, umbilical cord, and baby’s size.
+Your doctor should schedule more frequent ultrasounds to check on the placenta, umbilical cord, and the baby’s size.

 If any of the marginal cord insertion risks start becoming reality—like IUGR or placental abruption—your doctor may recommend early delivery or other interventions, such as: